Angling at Lough Cowey

 The fishery is stocked regularly and has good quality over wintered fish available in early spring.
 Bags of large fish are frequent with traditional Irish fly patterns, buzzers and streamers the most popular flies.

-Depending on the weather, members of North Down Model Aircraft Club will be at Lough Cowey on Saturday 29 and Sunday 30 May 2021.
+Depending on the weather, members of North Down Model Aircraft Club will be at Lough Cowey on Saturday 12 February and Saturday 12 March - and on the second Sunday of each month until further notice.

 Key Information about Lough Cowey